0xarc-io/analytics-sdk/docs-site/docs/tracking/automatic.md

 # Automatic Tracking

-Whether you initialize the SDK via the React Provider, Script Tag, or manually with JavaScript, the SDK will automatically track certain events:
+Note that automatic tracking is limited for the React and JavaScript SDKs, with only support for:

 - Page Events
 - Click Events

+If you're using the Script tag, the SDK will in addition also track the following events - but only for MetaMask:

 - Wallet Connection Events
 - Chain Change Events
 - Transaction Events
 - Signing Events

+See the [configuration options](/tracking/automatic#configuration-options) below for more information on what events are supported.

 ---